CompuTec/computec-docs/docs/webup/installation-and-activation.md

 - Installation and updates within AE are **automated** and **controlled by AppEngine**.
 - **Support procedures**: For support, please use our [CompuTec Helpdesk Portal](https://support.computec.pl/servicedesk/customer/portals?q=webUp)
-- Any feedback is truly welcomed via the Support desk or email at `webupsupport@computec.one`
+- Any feedback is truly welcomed via the [CompuTec Helpdesk Portal](https://support.computec.pl/servicedesk/customer/portals?q=webUp)